GeroBW/Nexa/prototype/README.md

 - Docker and Docker Compose

 ## Quickstart
 Tested on MacOS and Ubuntu 24.04.
-Not recommended.
-This script is for convenience and may not work on all systems.
+This script was written for personal convenience only.
-Go to the next section for a more detailed setup.
+Please follow the steps for Medusa and Storefront below if this script does not work on your system or you are not comfortable running student-made shell scripts ;)

 ```bash
 chmod +x ./start.sh